 Many people dream of sleeping like royalty in a castle, but few ever get the opportunity.
 If it’s one of your fantasies, you can make it happen in Scotland — and you don’t have to be able to afford to buy your own to do it.
-There are many options of castles-turned-hotel, usually located in spectacular settings and available at a wide range of price points.
+There are many castles to stay in Scotland, and they are usually located in spectacular settings and available at a wide range of price points.

 Whether you’re looking to splurge for your honeymoon or simply want a night of splendor while on your vacation, there’s sure to be an ideal pick among these castles to stay in Scotland that will make for an especially magical experience.

 Culzean Castle, Ayrshire Coast

 This breathtaking seaside castle looks as if it came from the pages of a fairy tale, clinging to the cliffs in the Scottish countryside that overlook the sea and the mountainous Isle of Arran.
 Culzean Castle dates back to the 16th century when the Kennedy family erected a central tower, and was then expanded in the late 1700s to the current structure that stands today.

 In 1945, the Kennedys donated it to the Scottish Land Trust, gifting the entire top floor to General Eisenhower to thank him for America’s efforts in the Second World War.
 After being elected president, he frequently used the castle as a retreat.
 Today, guests can rent one of the top floor apartments that were converted into luxurious accommodations.

 Set in the heart of Burns country, it offers an ideal central base for visiting the poet’s haunts and provides an especially luxurious stay.

 The only habitable castle along the shores of legendary Loch Ness, Aldourie Castle provides an ideal spot for keeping a watch for the infamous “monster.”
 Just a short drive from the city of Inverness, it was once a mansion house, built in the classic Scottish baronial architectural style.